Illinois Nursing CEUs: Fulfilling Your CE Requirements

 Planning Your Illinois Nursing CEU Strategy

 Strategic planning prevents last-minute stress and ensures you complete requirements with courses that genuinely advance your practice.
 APRNs should start by calculating their license expiration date.
-Illinois uses a four-year renewal cycle for APRN licenses, with expiration dates based on initial licensure timing.
+Illinois uses a two-year renewal cycle for APRN licenses, with expiration dates based on initial licensure timing.
 Knowing your exact deadline allows proper pacing.

 Common Mistakes Illinois Nurses Make